 Now here is the main question many people have been asking since the manga took it’s 2nd long hiatus in 2011: Why did the series get another hiatus?

 While the true answer to this question will probably be never known, many factors that happen around this time have been rumored/news released to lead to be the ultimate fate for HoTD.
 Now the biggest reason the manga initially went on the break was the 2011 Earthquake/Tsunami that hit the northeastern providences of Japan where the death toll was over 16,000 people and 2,000 missing since a 2015 report on the matter.
 Being a book on an apocalypse event probably wasn’t the best thing at the moment to be publishing and was given a time-out while the disaster this event cause could be worked out.
-As the break was getting longer and longer, rumors began to spread that the manga wasn’t going to come back, that Shoji was too engross in his other projects, eroge, and Idolmaster that there was no time HoTD.
-In 2012, Shoji at the AnimagiC convention he was asked directly what was the delay and at the time he place it all on himself as he was doing research
+As the break was getting longer and longer, rumors began to spread that the manga wasn’t going to come back, that Shoji was too engrossed in his other projects, eroge, and Idolmaster that there was no time HoTD.
+Then in 2012, Shoji at the AnimagiC convention was asked directly what was the delay and at the time he placed it all on himself as he was doing research on military weapons and other material to bring the highest quality/accurate artwork to showcase in the future chapters.

 Lol Still UNDER CONSTRUCTION…